 It is the responsibility of the Department of Grants, Contracts & Compliance to assure that all State and Federal requirements/mandates are implemented.

-The Department initiates funding for and manages approximately twenty-five (25) successful programs that supplement the general curriculum in the District.
-These programs total approximately $18 million in supplemental funding.
+The Department initiates funding for and manages approximately twenty-five (25) successful programs that supplement the general education curriculum in the District.
+These programs total more than $20 million in supplemental funding.
 The programs include the following:

-- Title 1 – Academic Intervention Programs for the at-risk student population
+- Title 1 – Academic Intervention Programs (AIS) for the at-risk student population

 - Title II A – School Improvement and Staff Development